connext/documentation/docs/Routers/Reference/configuration.md

   - `transactionManagerAddress`: _Optional_.
 The address of the transaction manager contract.
 If not provided, will default to the latest deployed contracts.
   - `priceOracleAddress`: _Optional_.
 The address of the price oracle contract.
 If not provided, will default to the latest deployed contracts.
   - `confirmations`: _Optional_.
 The number of confirmations required for a transaction to be considered valid on a chain.
 Defaults to defined values [here](https://github.com/connext/chaindata/blob/29cc0250aff398cdf9326dcb7698d291f3e3015a/crossChain.json).
   - `minGas`: _Optional_.
-The minimum gas amount required to be held by the router's signer address in order to participate in auctions.
-Defaults to 0.1 Ether units.
+The minimum gas amount required to be held by the router's signer address in order to participate in auctions, specified in Wei.
+Defaults to `100000000000000000` (0.1 Ether).
   - `defaultInitialGas`: _Optional_.
 The default initial gas amount to be used when sending transactions.
 If not provided, it will be estimated through gas station APIs or the node itself.
   - `allowFulfillRelay`: _Optional_.
 Boolean to control whether this router will participate in relaying transactions.
 Defaults to `true`.
   - `relayerFeeThreshold`: _Optional_.
 Minimum threshold percentage that the relayer fee can be below the router's estimated amount.
 Defaults to `10`.